dmytrokabluchii/Exam1/Cahee_website/README.md

 Technologies used: HTML, SCSS , jQuery, PHP(mail).

-One of my work made while studying at Beetroot Academy.
+One of my first project made while studying at Beetroot Academy.